slune-org/ts-transform-asset/README.md

 The transformer accepts the following parameters:

 - `assetsMatch`: a regular expression used to select asset imports, e.g., for all `.png` files, `assetsMatch = "\\.png$"`.
 This parameter is mandatory.
-- `targetPath`: a path which is prefixed to the file name, i.e. the same as the `publicPath` you may have defined in the `output` parameter of `Webpack`.
-This parameter is optional.
+- `targetName`: a template similar to [Webpack file-loader name](https://webpack.js.org/loaders/file-loader/#name) used to convert the name of the asset.
+If you defined a `publicPath` in the `output` parameter of `Webpack`, then you will probably need to specify this path here too.
+This parameter is optional and defaults to `[hash].[ext]`.

 There is currently no way of declaring a transformer in the vanilla `typescript` compiler.
 If you do not want to write your own compiler using the `typescript` API, you can use the `ttypescript` wrapper.
 Below is explained how.